jrdegbe/thamesthrive-api/docs/installation/production/guide.md

 ## Scaling

 Scaling means adjusting the system to handle more or less traffic.
-In Tracardi, this could mean adding more servers ( tracardi-api) to deal with more event tracking requests.
+In ThamesThrive, this could mean adding more servers ( ThamesThrive-api) to deal with more event tracking requests.

-Tracardi is stateless, it means it doesn't rely on data stored inside docker, so it's easy to scale by adding or removing dockers without causing problems.
+ThamesThrive is stateless, it means it doesn't rely on data stored inside docker, so it's easy to scale by adding or removing dockers without causing problems.
 To handle this, we recommend using Kubernetes, a tool that helps manage these servers.
-Tracardi API doesn't need special treatment when being restarted or relaunched.
+ThamesThrive API doesn't need special treatment when being restarted or relaunched.

-A single docker replica of Tracardi API starts 1 worker.
+A single docker replica of ThamesThrive API starts 1 worker.
 Each worker is able to handle multiple asynchronous connections.
-You can run multiple replicas of Tracardi API.
+You can run multiple replicas of ThamesThrive API.

-## Tracardi Service List
+## ThamesThrive Service List

-Apart from the mentioned API and GUI, Tracardi manages additional services for task execution, such as jobs and workers.
+Apart from the mentioned API and GUI, ThamesThrive manages additional services for task execution, such as jobs and workers.
 Check out [this document](services.md) for a comprehensive list.